shivannis/xandr-docs-public/xandr-docs/articles/curate/explore-and-manage-advertisers.md

 - To delete an advertiser, select the checkbox next to each advertiser you want to delete and click **Delete**.

   > [!WARNING]
   > Deleting an advertiser deletes all of its child objects as well, including insertion orders, line items, campaigns, creatives conversion pixels, and segments.
 The deletions are permanent and cannot be reverted.
-Although deleted objects continue to be availabl in reporting, you will no longer have visibility into their specific settings (revenue budget for line items, cost budget and targeting for campaigns, etc.).
+Although deleted objects continue to be available in reporting, you will no longer have visibility into their specific settings (revenue budget for line items, cost budget and targeting for campaigns, etc.).

 ## Viewing metrics

 The metrics on the **Advertisers** screen help you assess the performance and delivery of your advertisers at a glance.
-These metrics are faster and more readily accessed than via standard reporting; whereas reporting requires you to submit a request and then wait for a response, these stats are cached on a regular basis and are shown whenever you open the **Advertisers** screen.
+These metrics are faster and more readily accessed than via standard reporting whereas reporting requires you to submit a request and then wait for a response, these stats are cached on a regular basis and are shown whenever you open the **Advertisers** screen.

 Because these stats are dependent upon reporting data and are synced after reporting has closed for any given hour, for a small chunk of time each hour, there may be discrepancies between reporting and the grid data.
 For more details, see [Availability of Reporting Data](./availability-of-reporting-data.md).